 There is plenty of speculation around "Do-It-Yourself" (DIY) termite control.
 You might ask yourself, "Do DIY products and treatments work?
 Do I really need a termite warranty for my house?
-How do I ensure my home is protected long term against termites?"
-These are all common questions homeowners have when faced with an infestation, or deciding what can be done to prevent one.
+How do I ensure my home is protected long-term against termites?"
+These are all common questions homeowners have when faced with an infestation or deciding what can be done to prevent one.

 The truth is there is no simple solution for termites.
 Factors such as the type of termite you have, your home's layout, foundation type, building materials, climate, and conditions in and around your home all play an important role when determining the best treatment method to pursue.

 Another good reason to leave termite control to the pros is the warranty.
 Most professional termite control companies provide additional protection through a warranty protecting your home from future damage and covering the cost of treatment should termites return.
 Think of your termite warranty as your "insurance policy" against termites.
-Understanding what's covered under your warranty is critical as not all termite warranties are created equal.
-Before embarking on trying to treat your home for termites on your own, talk to a Truly Nolen termite professional.
+Understanding what's covered under your warranty is critical, as not all termite warranties are created equal.
+Before trying to treat your home for termites on your own, talk to a Truly Nolen termite professional.
 Our termite inspections are usually free, and we can help you determine the scope of your termite problem.
 Truly Nolen is proud to offer a comprehensive termite warranty that covers all types of termites and up to $1 million in damage caused by termites to your home.

-When industries use oranges to create consumer goods, the acid from the rind is either mechanically or chemically extracted, producing a naturally-occurring oil called d-Limonene "orange oil."
-Orange oil is found in various cleaning products, detergents, shampoos and mild insecticides.
+When industries use oranges to create consumer goods, the acid from the rind is either mechanically or chemically extracted, producing a naturally-occurring oil called d-Limonene, "orange oil."
+Orange oil is found in various cleaning products, detergents, shampoos, and mild insecticides.
 Although it is typically viewed as an "eco-friendly" alternative, orange oil treatments only last a few days after application and lack any long-term residual effects found in other types of treatments.
 In order to be effective, orange oil treatments must reach every termite in the colony.
 Given that most homeowners can't reach, or even see, all active members of the colony, not only is re-infestation likely, but the termites just avoid the area that was treated and infest the areas where treatments were not applied.

-In order for the orange oil treatment to be successful, it typically requires that it is done in conjunction with other types of termite treatments to ensure that there is some form of long-term residual protection provided
+For the orange oil treatment to be successful, it typically requires that it is done in conjunction with other types of termite treatments to ensure that there is some form of long-term residual protection provided

-In most cases bait treatments need to be combined with barrier treatments to be effective.
-Products purchased at hardware stores will generally recommend that you get a professional termite inspection, and should not be used in place of liquid treatments but in conjunction.
+In most cases, bait treatments need to be combined with barrier treatments to be effective.
+Products purchased at hardware stores will generally recommend that you get a professional termite inspection and should not be used in place of liquid treatments but in conjunction.
 Read labels closely as bait stations alone will not likely provide the level of protection you need.

-As a homeowner there are measures you can take to minimize the conditions that are conducive to termites to help reduce the likelihood of an infestation.
-It's important to remember that despite your best efforts to help prevent an infestation they can and do often occur and it's important to address an infestation immediately.
+As a homeowner, there are measures you can take to minimize the conditions that are conducive to termites to help reduce the likelihood of an infestation.
+It's important to remember that despite your best efforts to help prevent an infestation, they can and do often occur, and it's important to address an infestation immediately.

-The Bottom Line: Termites are both extremely destructive and extremely hard to eliminate.
+Termites are both highly destructive and extremely hard to eliminate.
 Whether you're treating an existing problem, trying to identify a possible problem, or simply looking to fortify your home from swarming termites in the future, it is important to be aware of all the drawbacks of DIY treatments.
 It's always in the best interest of homeowners to have a termite inspection by a state-licensed inspector.
 Truly Nolen offers inspections free of charge, so if you're on the fence about DIY versus professional termite control, don't hesitate to call your local Truly Nolen service office!